-The C5 is proof that all crossovers don’t need to look the same and there’s room for an alternative to the German makes.
-It is also distinctively a Citroen and many of the wrinkles that have affected the make in the past have been ironed out in the most recent models.
+The C5 is proof that all crossovers don’t need to look the same and that there’s room for an alternative to the German makes.
+It's also distinctively a Citroen and many of the wrinkles that have affected the make in the past have been ironed out in the most recent models.

 Use our comparison tool to find the car for you

 Comfort and practicality counts for a lot in a family crossover, and the C5 Aircross comes offering both by the bag load.
 With an added injection of French quirkiness, it's a smart offering that easily gets under your skin.